gcordner/myriamgurba2022/plugins/manage-notification-emails/readme.txt

 If you're one of the early installers, than you'll be happy to see that de new user notification is now splitted in admin and user e-mail management.

 == Changelog ==
+= 1.8.2 =
+FIXED: fixed an issue with automatic plugin update notification.
+FIXED: fixed issues with not correct activating options in multisite environment.
+UPDATED: language corrections.

 = 1.8.0 =
 ADDED: Multi-site support.
 ADDED: Import and export of settings.